Orthodontic Appliances

 Palatal Expanders

 Grayslake And Round Lake, IL – The American Association of Orthodontists recommends that children visit the orthodontist for the first time around the age of seven.
-For some people ther may seem too young, but it is the ideal time for several reasons.
+For some people this may seem too young, but it is the ideal time for several reasons.
 The most important reason is that by starting a relationship with an orthodontist early, the orthodontist can take advantage of a jaw that is still growing.

 Kenilworth, IL – Self-ligating braces have become a more popular orthodontic treatment option recently, thanks in part to the marketing behind them.
 Makers of these braces claim faster and more comfortable treatment times.
 But they also make the claim that self-ligating braces can eliminate the need for tooth extractions or the use of palatal expanders.

-Temporary Anchorage Devices
+When Are Temporary Anchorage Devices Needed?

 For orthodontic patients with certain malocclusions, braces alone cannot create the ideal bite needed for a healthy and stable smile.
 Orthodontists use appliances such as headgear and elastics, and in extreme cases even surgery, to ensure patients have properly functioning bites.
 Temporary anchorage devices are a great tool many orthodontists use instead of headgear or surgery for eligible patients.